2025 Frisco Bowl

-The 2025 Frisco Bowl is a college football bowl game that is scheduled to be played on December 23, 2025, at the Ford Center at The Star located in Frisco, Texas.
-The eighth annual Frisco Bowl game will feature teams from the American Athletic Conference, and an at large bid from any of the other Group of Five conferences.
-The game is scheduled to begin at 8:00 p.m.
-CST and will air on ESPN.
-The Frisco Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The game was sponsored by coffeehouse chain Scooter's Coffee and will be officially known as the 2025 Scooter's Coffee Frisco Bowl.
+The 2025 Frisco Bowl was a college football bowl game played on December 23, 2025, in Frisco, Texas.
+Due to ongoing renovations at the bowl's usual venue, Toyota Stadium, this edition was contested at Ford Center at The Star.
+The eighth annual Frisco Bowl began at approximately 8:00 p.m.
+CST and aired on ESPN.
+The Frisco Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by coffeehouse chain Scooter's Coffee and officially known as the Scooter's Coffee Frisco Bowl.

-The game is traditionally played at Toyota Stadium, but due to ongoing renovations, has been moved to the Ford Center at the Star for the 2025 game.
+The 2025 Frisco Bowl featured the UNLV Rebels (10–3) of the Mountain West Conference and the Ohio Bobcats (8–4) of the Mid-American Conference.
+Ohio beat UNLV by a score of 17–10.

 Teams

-Based on conference tie-ins, the game will feature teams from the American Athletic Conference, and an at large bid from any of the other Group of Five conferences.
+Based on conference tie-ins, the game was expected to feature teams from the American Conference and an at-large bid from any of the other Group of Five conferences.
+The matchup announced was with a team from the Mountain West Conference, UNLV, and a team from the Mid-American Conference (MAC), Ohio.
+This was the second meeting between the two programs; UNLV won their first meeting, played in 1988.

+UNLV Rebels

+UNLV opened their season with six consecutive wins, then lost back-to-back games; there record stood at 6–2 in early November.
+The Rebels completed their regular season with four consecutive wins, then lost the 2025 Mountain West Conference Football Championship Game to Boise State, who had also defeated UNLV in mid-October.
+The Rebels entered the Frisco Bowl with a 10–3 record.

+Ohio Bobcats

+Ohio lost two of their first three games, including a defeat to then top-ranked Ohio State.
+The Bobcats won seven of their remaining nine games, and entered the Frisco Bowl with an 8–4 record.